mateuszdorobek/python3.info/intermediate/datetime/standards.rst

     12-04-1961
     1961-04-12

-Which format is a formal standard in Poland? [#wikiISO8601]_ There is no formal standard for date format in Poland.
-There is only a recommendation to write dates using ISO-8601 format (yyyy-mm-dd).
-However hardly anyone including government is using it.
+Which format is a formal standard in Poland?
+There is no formal standard for date format in Poland.
+There is only a recommendation to write dates using ISO-8601 format (yyyy-mm-dd) [#wikiISO8601]_.
+However hardly anyone including government in official documents and forms is using it.

 24 Hour Clock